commercionetwork/commercionetwork/docs/nodes/statesync-node-installation.md

 # Installing a full node with statesync method

+## Background

+This guide focuses on installing a node with the statesync and cosmovisor method.
+The guide is very useful in case the purpose is to install a validator node: if you do not have special requirements for querying the chain about states or past transactions with your node, precisely as in the case of a validator node, then this procedure is the recommended one.

 After you've setup your hardware following the [hardware requirements](hardware-requirements.md) you are now ready to become a Commercio.network full node.